 For those unfamiliar with the Rogers Innovation Curve, think of the first group of innovators as those who stood in line for the first iPhone, the second group of early adopters are those who did their research and jumped on for the second version of the iPhone.
 The early majority represents widespread acceptance of the technology and the late majority is when people like my father (who just recently stopped dictating emails to his secretary) buy iPhones.
 The laggards are those who have not yet figured out how to turn on their computers.

-The survey identified 83% of attorneys using LInkedIn, 68% using Facebook and 18% using the scarcely talked about Plaxo (perhaps because it sounds more like medication than a social network.)
+The survey identified 83% of attorneys using Linkedin, 68% using Facebook and 18% using the scarcely talked about Plaxo (perhaps because it sounds more like medication than a social network.)
 It is interesting to contrast these numbers to those of the Corporate Counsel New Media Engagement Survey by Greentarget earlier this year that asked in-house counsel which social networks they had used in the past 24 hours.
-For attorneys 30-39, a whopping 68% had used Facebook in the last 24 hours for personal reasons while only 47% has used LinkedIn for professional reasons in the last 24 hours.
-Bottom line, significantly more time is spent on Facebook than LinkedIn and savvy lawyers will likely realize they need to go where their best chances at winning new business are.
+For attorneys 30-39, a whopping 68% had used Facebook in the last 24 hours for personal reasons while only 47% has used Linkedin for professional reasons in the last 24 hours.
+The bottom line, significantly more time is spent on Facebook than Linkedin and savvy lawyers will likely realize they need to go where their best chances at winning new business are.

 Have social networks